risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-high-latency.md

 ## Example: High latency caused by high join amplification

-Joins with low-cardinality columns as equal conditions can cause high join amplification, which will lead to high latency.
+Using low-cardinality columns as equal conditions in joins can result in high join amplification, leading to increased latency.

 :::info
 The term "Cardinality" describes how many distinct values exist in a column.
 For example, "nation" often has a lower cardinality, while "user_id" often has a higher cardinality.